The short answer

 In the Gospel of Luke, Jesus tells the famous parable of the lost sheep:

 Jesus is the good shepherd, and the shepherd is the one who protects the sheep, finds the lost sheep, and brings them back.
-The shepherd imagery speaks to Jesus’ relationship with all of us who are his “lambs”.
-It’s no wonder that one of the major visual representations of Jesus in the early church period was an image called “Christ the good shepherd” in which Jesus carries a sheep on his back, the sheep symbolizing the repentant sinner.
+The shepherd imagery speaks to Jesus’ relationship with all of us who are his lambs.
+It’s no wonder that one of the major visual representations of Jesus in the early church period was “Christ the good shepherd,” in which Jesus carries a sheep on his back.
+The early Christians understood that the sheep symbolized the repentant sinner, saved by Christ.

 Painting of Christ the Good Shepherd from the Catacomb of Callixtus in Rome, Italy (2nd - 4th century)

-The word “pastor”, therefore, gets used today as a general word to mean anyone who is the major leader, steward, or “shepherd” of a group of Christians, often referred to as a “flock”.
-This title is used across almost all Christian denominations, since anyone who is responsible for a group of Christians is, in a sense, trying to be like Christ in “pastoring” or taking care of the “sheep”.
+Today, the word “pastor” refers to a major leader, steward, or “shepherd” of a group of Christians.
+For this reason, such a group is often called a “flock.”
+Pastor is a title used across almost all Christian denominations, since anyone who is responsible for a group of Christians is, in a sense, trying to be like Christ in taking care of the group.

 What is a Priest?

-A “priest” is a much more specific title, and is generally only used in older denominations that practice what’s called sacramental theology.
-This role is most commonly associated with Eastern Orthodoxy and Roman Catholicism, but some Protestant denominations also share this understanding, such as traditional Anglicans and Episcopalians.
-Like a pastor, the priest is usually the one responsible for giving the sermon, but that is not his main responsibility.
-The most important thing he does is perform the various rituals that are the heart of a sacramental tradition.
-He serves communion, conducts the mass, performs baptisms and weddings, hears confessions, and so on.
+A “priest” is a much more specific title.
+It is generally only used in older denominations that practice sacramental theology.
+This role is most commonly associated with Eastern Orthodoxy and Roman Catholicism, but some Protestant denominations also share this theological tradition, such as certain strains of Anglicanism.
+Like a pastor, the priest is usually the one responsible for giving the sermon, but his main responsibility is performing the various rituals that are the heart of a sacramental tradition.
+He serves communion, conducts the Mass, performs baptisms and weddings, hears confessions, and so on.

-The understanding is that, before Jesus left the Earth, he gave authority to his disciples to be the leaders of the emerging Christian community.
+Before Jesus left the Earth, he gave authority to his disciples to be the leaders of the emerging Christian community.
 In the New Testament, Jesus explains that “all authority in heaven and on earth has been given to me” (Matt 2:18) and he goes on to give that authority to his disciples (Luke 9:1, 10:19, Mark 6:7).
-The best example is what is called the “Great Commission”, where Jesus sends the apostles out to baptize and “make disciples of all nations” (Matt 28:18-19).
+The best example is the “Great Commission,” where Jesus sends the apostles out to baptize and “make disciples of all nations” (Matt 28:18-19).

-While it’s very common for the issue of the priesthood to be a point of contention between Protestants and the Orthodox and/or Catholic churches, the issue is not so clear-cut as Protestants rejecting the role of the priesthood and Catholics and Orthodox maintaining it.
-Despite being among the oldest Protestant denominations, the Anglican and Episcopalian churches traditionally share an almost identical understanding of the priesthood with Catholics and Orthodox.
-Lutherans, perhaps the most iconic representatives of Protestantism, have an adjacent concept called “the priesthood of all believers”, while traditional versions of Lutheranism preserve the same sort of clerical ranks as in Catholicism and recognize the concept of apostolic succession—they just differ from Catholics and Orthodox in how they interpret it.
+While it’s very common for the priesthood to be a point of contention between Protestants and the Orthodox and/or Catholic churches, the sides of the issue do not strictly cleave along denominational lines.
+For example, the Anglican and Episcopalian churches are Protestant, but traditionally share an almost identical understanding of the priesthood with Catholics and Orthodox.
+Lutherans, perhaps the most iconic representatives of Protestantism, have an adjacent concept called “the priesthood of all believers.”
+Further, traditional versions of Lutheranism preserve the same sort of clerical ranks as in Catholicism and recognize the concept of apostolic succession—they just differ from Catholics and Orthodox in how they interpret it.

 What is a Bishop?

-The role of the “bishop” comes from the Greek word for “overseer”.
+The role of the “bishop” comes from the Greek word for “overseer.”
 The ancient understanding was that the twelve apostles were the earliest bishops of the church, in this sense.
-As they went on to make their own disciples (as Christ commanded them to), they also passed on that same role and the authority that came with it.
-The best example of this in the New Testament is that St. Timothy was St. Paul’s disciple, and Paul’s two letters to Timothy offer a beautiful look into Paul’s mentoring of Timothy, who had become the bishop of Ephesus.
+As they followed Christ's commandment to make their own disciples, the apostles also passed on that same role and the authority that came with it.
+For example, in the New Testament St. Timothy was St. Paul’s disciple, and Paul’s two letters to Timothy offer a beautiful look into Paul’s mentoring of Timothy, who had become the bishop of Ephesus.

 In types of Christianity that include the formal role of the bishop, a “priest” is a type of clergy ranking just under a bishop, someone who doesn’t have the same kind of oversight but who acts on the bishop’s behalf and runs a local church.
 His main job is to serve communion, hear confessions, perform weddings, baptize new Christians, and perform all the other sacramental functions.
 To learn more about sacramental Christianity, check out my short introductory book on the topic.